 Zoe joined NFER in October 2016 on NFER’s Education Graduate Researcher training programme.
 She is currently working in the Centre for Evaluation and Consultancy where she has been supporting numerous research projects through coordinating trials, performing case studies visits to schools, writing sections of reports, drafting interview schedules, researching information for proposals as well as undertaking quantitative analysis.
-As part of the Graduate Programme, Zoe will shortly be moving to her second placement in the Centre for International Comparisons before working in Research and Project Operations and NFER’s Centre for statistics.
+As part of the Graduate Programme, Zoe will shortly be moving to her second placement in the Centre for International Education working in Research and Project Operations and NFER’s Centre for Statistics.

 Zoe has a distinction graded MSc in Psychology of Education from University College London (Institute of Education) and is a graduate member of the British Psychological Society (MBPsS).
 Through the programme she gained a wide range of qualitative and quantitative research experience culminating in a research trial for her dissertation.
 This was in the use of technology and its effects on the quality and quantity of a KS2 child’s written compositions and was graded at distinction level.

 Before joining NFER, Zoe spent four years working in schools, teaching English as a foreign language in France as part of the British Council language assistant scheme and working in support based roles at both primary and secondary level in England.
 During this time she helped deliver a research trial for the Educational Endowment Foundation (Talk for Literacy), supported the delivery of EHCP plans, coordinated transitions for key students and delivered small group and whole class lessons.
 In addition to this Zoe has a BA (Hons) in Social Anthropology and Music from the School of Oriental and African Studies and a Certificate in English Language Teaching for Adults (CELTA).

 Q+A with Zoe on the NFER Educational Research Graduate Scheme...